-John O’Groats to Land’s End in a week?
-In other words, traversing the length of Great Britain in 7 days.
-Not quite, but we were pretty close.
 Over the past week our little family has covered some serious ground from one end of the British Isles to the other.
-From our little home in Bristol, to Inverness in the Scottish Highlands then on, past ancient castles, glittering lochs and snow-dusted mountains to the largest and most northerly island in the Inner Hebrides, Skye.
-But we didn’t stop there, no!
-From Skye, the South coast of Cornwall called, a tiny little village on the banks of a river estuary near Falmouth.
+From our little home in Bristol, to Inverness in the Scottish Highlands then on, past ancient castles, glittering lochs and snow-dusted mountains to the largest and most northerly island in the Inner Hebrides, the Isle of Skye with a toddler I might add.

 As a result my SD cards are now positively bursting with stunning landscapes, so photogenic that a quick browse through the holiday snaps makes it hard to believe we were ever there.
 Now home, I am bombarded by pangs for the sea, wide open spaces, beautiful scenery, eerie rock formations and fresh seafood.

-There isn’t a huge amount of ready-made kiddy entertainment on the remote Isle of Skye and it does take a while to get from A to B on the island so its worth coinciding car-time with naps.
-But our 16-month old delighted in splashing in waves and fairy pools, hiking past waterfalls, resting on mossy ledges, spotting animals and playing on the beach.
+There isn’t a huge amount of ready-made kiddy entertainment on the remote Isle of Skye and it does take a while to get from A to B on the island, so its worth coinciding car-time with naps.
+But our toddler delighted in outdoor activities like splashing in waves and fairy pools, hiking past waterfalls, resting on mossy ledges, spotting animals and playing on the beach.

-If you’re planning a trip to this stunning Scottish Island, here are five highlights for outdoorsy activities with toddlers on the Isle of Skye.
-Worth noting we left the buggy behind and sling/backpacked it for the entire time.
+If you’re planning a trip to this stunning Scottish Island, here are five highlights for outdoor activities and days outs on the Isle of Skye with a toddler.
+It’s worth noting we left the buggy behind and sling/backpacked it for the entire time we were there.

 1. Visit the Fairy Pools

-A gentle stroll alongside hills that erupt from the sea, waterfalls cascade from the cliff-sides into the saltwater.
-Perfect terrain for little legs.
-The beach is slightly trickier for mini humans – swooshed with shingle, silvery black sand and large, smooth stones.
+A gentle stroll alongside hills that erupt from the sea as waterfalls cascade from the cliff-sides into the saltwater.
+Perfect terrain for toddler-sized legs.
+The beach is slightly trickier for kids – swooshed with shingle, silvery black sand and large, smooth stones, it’s great for ‘stepping stones’.
 Sheep dot the hillsides and an ethereal mist transforms the landscape as it shifts throughout the day, draping the mountains in fog one minute, igniting the hillsides burnt orange the next.

-“All I can see are sheep’s faces”, announced my dad on his telescope findings.
-I think he’d had a couple of Easter beers… it’s true there are a lot of sheep on Skye, we even encountered a few dead ones, but there’s plenty more besides.
-Highland cattle, Golden Eagles, a Serpentarium, cows and a Glass Bottom boat for watching sea-life all cater for young animal and bird-enthusiasts.
+“All I can see are sheep’s faces“, announced my dad on his telescope findings.
+I think he’d had a couple of Easter beers… it’s true there are a lot of sheep on Skye, we even encountered a few dead ones…but there’s plenty more besides.
+Animal spotting makes a great outdoor activity with kids on Skye – as well as sheep, young animal and bird-enthusiasts will love trying to spy highland cattle, Golden Eagles and cows.
+Stop in at the Serpentarium, or seek sea life on a Glass Bottom boat.

-They are few and far between but the bonus is they are often empty and the setting is stunning.
-If you’re a whisky fan there’s a lovely little play area just down the road from the Talisker Distillery, so you can send your other half off for an hour and let the little’un wear themselves out at the park.
+Park on the Isle of Skye are few and far between, but the bonus is they are often empty and the setting is breathtaking.
+If you’re a whisky fan, there’s a lovely little outdoor kids play area just down the road from the Talisker Distillery, so you can send your other half off for an hour while the toddler wears themselves out at the park.

 5. The Fairy Glen

 There be magic in these parts.
-Home to the fairies, these green cone-shaped hills are enough to convince anyone that fairies do in fact live here.
-Gorgeous.
+The Fairy Glen’s green cone-shaped hills are enough to convince anyone that fairies do in fact live here.
+Totally gorgeous and a magical outdoor activity for kids.
 NB. this place is not sign-posted from the road.